Alan-Miller/headers/README.md

 });
 ```

-curl

-CORS loosens up headers to allow across origins.
-It allows the Same Origin Policy to be relaxed for a domain.
-Like example.org and example.com.

-\* is dangerous if the server has sensitive information.
+NOTE: `*` is dangerous as a value for `Access-Control-Allow-Origin` if the server has sensitive information.
 If the `withCredentials` property is set to `include`, the browser console will likely deny access and give an error saying the `Access-Control-Allow-Origin` response header may not be a * if credentials are set to `include`.

+---

-## Chrome Network tab
+## CORS

-See response headers
-Network > XHR > Headers > [Response/Request] Headers > Name
+By default, there are restrictions about what can be shared through requests and responses across different origins on the web.
+This is where CORS comes in.
+CORS provides loosened headers that allow resources to be shared from one origin to another.
+It allows the `Same Origin Policy` to be relaxed for a domain, like example.com and example.org.

+NOTE ABOUT PROXIES: A proxy can act as an alternative to using CORS.
+For example, if you are not able to edit the server to include CORS, a proxy can return the `Access-Control-Allow-Origin` header.
+Instead of making requests to a remote server, you'll make requests to your proxy, which will forward the requests to the server.

+### Cookies

-By default same-origin requests DO send cookies.
+By default, same-origin requests DO send cookies.
 Try logging in with a proxy.
 A proxy makes treats both back end and front end like the same origin, so a cookie is sent and user information is received.

 By default, cross-origin requests do NOT send cookies.
 CORS requests by default do not send or set cookies.